Structure, Functionality, and Bioceramics - Design Principles for High Performance

 plt.grid(True, alpha=0.3)

-# Display results in text box
+# Show the results in a text box

 textstr = f'Ea = {Ea:.1f} kJ/mol\nR² = {R2:.4f}'